-In this chapter, each of these steps in determining photodissociation rates is systematically discussed. \S 2 reviews the basic processes through which small and large molecules can dissociate following UV absorption.
-Techniques for determining absorption and photodissociation cross sections through theoretical calculations and laboratory experiments are summarized in \S 3.
-This section also mentions new experimental developments to determine branching ratios to different products.
-Different interstellar and circumstellar radiation fields are summarized in \S 4, including their attenuation due to dust and self-shielding deeper inside the cloud.
-The formulae for computing photodissociation rates are contained in \S 5, together with references to recent compilations of cross sections and rates.
-Recent developments in our understanding of the photodissociation of CO and its isotopologues are presented in \S 6.
-The chapter ends with a brief review of our knowledge of the photostability of polycyclic aromatic hydrocarbons (PAHs).
-Much of this chapter follows earlier reviews by \citet{vanD88} and \citet{vanD06}.
+In this chapter, each of these steps in determining photodissociation rates is systematically discussed.
+Section 4.2 reviews the basic processes through which small and large molecules can dissociate following UV absorption.
+Techniques for determining absorption and photodissociation cross sections through theoretical calculations and laboratory experiments are summarized in Sec.\ 4.3.
+This section also mentions new experimental developments that determine branching ratios of the different products.
+Various interstellar and circumstellar radiation fields are summarized in Sec.\ 4.4, including their attenuation due to dust and self-shielding deeper inside the cloud.
+The formulas for computing photodissociation rates are contained in Sec.\ 4.5, together with references to recent compilations of cross sections and rates.
+As a detailed example, recent developments in our understanding of the photodissociation of CO and its isotopologs are presented in Sec.\ 4.6.
+The chapter ends with a brief review of the photostability of polycyclic aromatic hydrocarbons (PAHs).
+Much of this chapter follows earlier reviews by \cite{vanD88} and \cite{vanD06}.